In-person to e-learning: bringing existing training to the digital space

-Communication and community was key, so we implemented private course forums to allow students on the same course to help one another.
+Communication and community were key, so we implemented private course forums to allow students on the same course to help one another.
 A community forum also cuts down on the amount of one-on-one student assistance the company would have to provide.

 A network of practitioners

 The site features a comprehensive online directory.
 Following successful completion of a course, students are able to create and manage their own business listings.
-The system allows potential clients to search for practitioners in their local area, and provides a way for practitioners and customers to communicate securely.
+The system allows potential clients to search for practitioners in their local area and provides a way for practitioners and customers to communicate securely.

 Because the courses are available to users across the world, we created a bespoke translation system that would allow the company to translate relevant sections of the site in French, Dutch and Spanish.
 Users could select their location and the site would display the courses, blogs and informational pages available in their language.